assiaben/docker_generic/README.md

 Collection of useful dokcer image to start with.
+If if you don't find the image you want to use, check at the end of the file for ready-to-run images or create your own Docker tools.

 ## How to create a docker image
 Define